Skip to content

 ---

-The AI agent can store information using standard file operations:
+AI agents can store and retrieve information using standard file operations:

 Please save this information to a file in the cache folder: "User prefers verbose error messages when debugging."